-2.2 Permit: 3 or more machines
+Permit for three or more machines

 If a premises wishes to have more than two machines, then it must apply for a permit.
 The Licensing Authority will consider the application based upon the licensing objectives, any guidance issued by the Gambling Commission issued under Section 25 of the Gambling Act 2005, and such matters as it thinks relevant.